TheOpenSourceNinja/Markov-Comic-Generator/README.md

 ## Fonts
 The program will use the first usable font it finds, searching in the following order:

-1. A font file specified on the command line
+1. A font file specified on the command line ("--font" on the command line)
-2. Font files in the "./fonts" directory
+2. Font files in the "fonts" subdirectory of the input directory ("--indir" on the command line)
 3. [Nina](https://archive.org/details/NinaPaleyFonts)
 4. [Humor Sans](http://antiyawn.com/uploads/humorsans.html)
 5. [Tomson Talks](http://frabru.de/c.php/resource/font/TomsonTalks/)